-Many aspects of CSE take place on line so it may be difficult to identify this within school.
+Many aspects of CSE take place online so it may be difficult to identify this within school.
+The behaviours also need to be considered within the context of the child's age and stage of development.
+As they get older this may be more difficult to identify.
 However abuse indicators may include:

 - Children talking about having lots of 'friends' online whom when asked the do not know personally

 - Disengagement from education

 - Using drugs or alcohol

 - Unexplained gifts/money

-- Repeat concerns about sexual health

-- Decline in emotional wellbeing

-- Talking about physically meeting up with someone they met online

-- · Posting lots of images of themselves online

-- · Going missing

-- Talking about friendships with older young people/adults

-- · Engagement with offending
+- Repeat concerns about sexual health - Decline in emotional wellbeing - Talking about physically meeting up with someone they met online - Posting lots of images of themselves online - Going missing - Talking about friendships with older young people/adults - Engagement with offending - Exclusion or unexplained absences from school - Isolation from peers/social network - Frequently in the company of older people association with 'risky' adults - Accepting lifts or being picked up in vehicles - Physical injury without plausible explanation - No parental supervision/monitoring of online activity - Poor school attendance - Secretive behaviour - Self-harm or significant changes in emotional well-being - · Concerning use of internet or other social media - Returning home late - Chronic tiredness